pandas-dev/pandas/doc/source/io.rst

    - ``columns``, ``major_axis``, ``ts``

-The right-hand side of the sub-expression (after a comparsion operator), can be:
+The right-hand side of the sub-expression (after a comparsion operator) can be:

    - functions that will be evaluated, e.g. ``Timestamp('2012-02-01')``
    - strings, e.g. ``"bar"``